ArielCyber/AI-MODEL-CDR/README.md

-# AI-MODEL-CDR
+# AI-MODEL-CDR By Dr. Ran Dubin

-AI model Content Disarm and Reconstruction
+AI model Content Disarm and Reconstruction Submitted to IEEE Transactions on Information Forensics and Security

 ## Acknowledgements